 In exile

 Founded the publishing house "Instytut Literacki" in Rome (1946).
 Since 1947 the publishing house has been located in Maisons-Lafite.
 In 1947-2000, the publishing house published the émigré monthly literary magazine Kultura, whose editor-in-chief was Gedroits.
-The magazine became the center of Polish political and social thought not only in exile, but also in Poland, where it was distributed illegally.
+The magazine became the center of Polish political and public thought not only in exile, but also in Poland, where it was distributed illegally.
 Simone Weil, Albert Camus, T.S.
 Eliot, Cioran, Jeanne Ersh and other European intellectuals have published on its pages.
-More than 600 books have been published in the Biblioteka “Kultury” (“Culture Library”) series, including translations of works by A. D. Sakharov, A. I. Solzhenitsyn and other Russian authors.
+More than 600 books, including translations of works by A. D. Sakharov, A. I. Solzhenitsyn and other Russian authors, have been published in the Biblioteka Kultury series.
 He attracted prominent Polish émigré writers and publicists Józef Czapski, Czesław Milosz, Witold Gombrowicz, Gustav Herling-Grudzinski, Jerzy Stempowski, Zygmunt Haupt, Andrzej Chziuk and others to the activities of the publishing house and participation in the magazine.

 He was also a member of the editorial board of the Russian émigré magazine Continent and the Ukrainian magazine Vidnova.